unibo-dtm-se-2425-Wasted/report/sections/03-design/index.md

 This is a non-distributed system in its initial version.

-- **Clients**: Web browsers on mobile, tablets, or desktop
+- **Clients**: Streamlit app accessed on desktop, tablet, or mobile.
-- **Server**: Flask web server running on a single machine (local or hosted)
+- **Server**: Integrated in Streamlit (local or deployed container).
-- **Database**: SQLite file on the same machine as the Flask backend
+- **Database**: SQLite file on the same machine as the Streamlit app.
-- **External API**: Gemini (via HTTPS, for recipe suggestions)
+- **External API**: Spoonacular (via HTTPS, for recipe suggestions)

 ---

 ## Deployment Considerations

-- All components can be co-located on a single virtual server or container
+- All components co-located in a single app instance.
-- In production:
-  - Flask should run behind a web server such as Nginx or Apache
-  - DNS can route users to the hosted Flask server (e.g., `wasted.app`)
+- Streamlit handles serving the application without a separate web server.
+- Offline mode supported via local SQLite database.

 ---